berkeley-scf/tutorial-using-bash/index.md

 paciorek
 ```

-To declare a variable, just assign a value to its reference.
+To declare a variable, just assign a value to the name, without using `$`.
 For
 example, if you want to make a new variable with the name `counter` with
 the value `1`: